M3 submachine gun: Features

 The gun used metal stamping and pressing, spot welding and seam welding extensively in its construction, reducing the number of man-hours required to assemble a unit.
 Only the barrel, bolt and firing mechanism were precision machined.
 The receiver consists of two sheet metal halves welded together to form a cylinder.
 At the front end is a knurled metal cap which is used to retain the removable barrel.
 The cold-swaged, rifled barrel has four right-hand grooves.
 M3 and M3A1 submachine guns can be fitted with an optional, detachable flash hider, though none saw any service in World War II.
 A later production flash hider designated Hider, Flash M9 was produced in time to see service during the Korean War.
 It proved popular in combat, as frequent night engagements emphasized the need to reduce flash signatures on small arms.
-In Korea, U.S. soldiers equipped with automatic weapons were taught to look above the flash of their weapon during night firing, a tactic that sometimes prevented the detection of crawling enemy infiltrators and sappers.
+In Korea, U.S. soldiers equipped with automatic weapons were taught to look above the flash of their weapon during night firing, a practice that sometimes prevented the detection of crawling enemy infiltrators and sappers.
+During night combat soldiers are trained to look for the enemy's muzzle flashes and fire in that direction, so having a machine gun with a significantly reduced muzzle flash allowed for better nighttime infiltration and gave soldiers an edge in combat.

 Projecting to the rear is a one-piece wire stock made from a formed steel rod that telescopes into tubes on both sides of the receiver.
 Both ends of the stock were tapped and drilled so that it can be used as a cleaning rod.
 It can also be used as a disassembly tool or as a wrench used to unscrew the barrel cap.

 The M3's cocking handle assembly is located on the right-hand side of the receiver on the ejector housing, just forward and above the trigger, and consists of nine parts.
 As the handle is pulled to the rear, a pawl rises to engage a notch in the bottom of the bolt, pushing the bolt to the rear until it locks back on the sear.